nguyenhailong/nguyenhailong.github.io/_posts/2016-03-26-How-to-join-Kaggle-competitions-for-fun-and-learning.md

 excerpt: "How to join Kaggle competitions for learning and fun"
 tags: []
 ---
 Kaggle is probably a well-known place for data science competitions with more than a half of million users.
 It bridges the gap between data scientists who, need data to play with and companies, which require top quality solutions for theirs business problems.

+Sample code of my [Kaggle competitions](https://github.com/nguyenhailong/Kaggle).

 In my opinion, it is good to join Kaggle competitions for learning and fun.
 Firstly, you surely can learn a lot from these competitions.
 Each competition typically has more than 2000 participants; therefore, you definitely learn from this crowd.
 You can learn from the forum, scripts, and especially from the winning solutions.
 Secondly, it is fun since this is a place, where you can make new friends.
 You may form a team for the competitions and meet up for discussions.